 This is obviously of immense importance to customers if they’re trusting a bank or other financial institution with their money.

-While every company and organisation requires an intranet that’s tailored to its needs and culture, some patterns emerge in terms of the general needs of banks and other financial institutions.
+While every company and organisation require an intranet that’s tailored to its needs and culture, some patterns emerge in terms of the general needs of banks and other financial institutions.